• Skip to primary navigation

 • Ground Turkey- ground chicken or ground beef can also be used if you prefer.

-• Diced tomatoes- I used fresh tomatoes and diced them, but you can always use canned if you don't have fresh on hand.
+• Diced tomatoes- I used fresh tomatoes and diced them, but you can always use canned ones if you don't have fresh ones on hand.

 • Onions- If you don't like onions, you can leave them out.
 I think they are really good though.

-• Minced garlic- a must for this recipe.
+• Minced garlic- is a must for this recipe.

 • Chili powder- this is essential for a nice Southwestern flavor